kieranpotts/makebook/docs/en/dev/build.md

     $ rm -R .vagrant
     ```

-2. Run the following command to update the base base (`bento/ubuntu-18.04`) from which our box extends.
+2. Update the base base (`bento/ubuntu-18.04`) from which this box extends.

     ```sh
     $ vagrant box update
     ```

-3. Rebuild the box from scratch.
+3. Rebuild this box from scratch.

     ```sh
     $ vagrant up --provision
     ```

-    Note: it will typically take several minutes to download the Pandoc binary.
+    (Note: it may take several minutes to download the Pandoc binary.)

 4. When the provisioning script is complete, SSH into the box and checking it is configured as expected.